UCLL-PR2/exercises/03-iterators&comprehension/2-iterators/01-basic_exercises/explanation.md

-# Basic exercises on zip, map, and filter functions in Python
+# Basic exercises on zip, map, and filter functions in Python - difficulty level: *

 1. Write a Python function **elementwise_sum** that takes two lists as arguments and returns a new list that contains the element-wise sum of the two lists, using the zip function.